 Read the notes before you go ahead to bake this beauty, tips and tricks mentioned will help you get a prefect dessert.

 These Decadent luscious beauty is definitely a show stopper and also proves that desserts don't always need to be complicated to taste incredible.
 These are super Creamy Cheesecake Bars, yes super creamy cheesecake which is just perfect for a party to please your guests.
 You can make these with any pie filling of your choice.
 Blueberries, raspberries all work incredibly well for this.
+Imagine luscious creamy cheese texture against your lips as you bite into these wonderful cheesecake bars.
+Imagine the taste of crust with that hint of lemon, the sweet and wonderful tangy taste of the strawberry all in one heavenly bite.

 IMPORTANT: Tips To Have A Perfect Baked Cheesecake